Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Only 10.3% of residents work from home, according to the 2021 Census, which may reflect COVID-19 conditions.
-The service frequency averages 133 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+The average vehicle ownership per dwelling is 1.8, which is higher than the regional average.
+According to the 2021 Census, only 10.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 133 trips per day, translating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport